There’s a hilarious meme out there about the miscommunication between how a customer describes the product they want and what finally gets delivered.

 Using the information gathered during the cross-functional meeting and input from the BRD and MRD, the product manager can now draft the PRD.

-They’ll need to ensure that customer requirements are effectively translated into product features and functionality, set release criteria and success metrics, and formulate an appropriate timeline.
+They’ll need to ensure that customer requirements are effectively translated into product features and functionality, set release criteria and success metrics, and formulate an appropriate timeline of sprints and milestones.

 Once the PRD has been drafted, ensure it is shared with stakeholders with a request for their review.
 Iterate the PRD based on any feedback received.